-first things first, what are you going to wear?
+first, what are you going to wear?

 If you’ve got kids at home, let them choose the dress code.
-Maybe they want to wear those matching Christmas jammies again, or maybe they’re looking for a great reason to get all fancied-up?
+Maybe they want to wear those matching Christmas jammies to their kids new years eve party, or maybe they’re looking for a great reason to get all fancied up?
 Or even dress each other in silly outfits or give those Halloween costumes one more rotation!

 plan your new years eve at home menu

 Whether you’re supporting a local restaurant with take-out or whipping up meals at home, plan something special for New Year’s Eve.
 Let the kids help plan and prep this one, too.
-Mine think finger foods and charcuterie board nibbles are super fancy.
+My kids think finger foods and charcuterie board nibbles are super fancy.
 Add in a sparkling non-alcoholic punch like this one and you’ll be dining like high society!

-NYE at Home activities for kids
+New Year’s Eve at Home activities for kids

 I love the idea of having a gift bag or wrapped box for each hour.
 Who doesn’t love opening more presents?
 And a brilliant way to reuse that leftover paper and tissue.
 In each hourly box/bag put in an activity like a puzzle, a deck of cards or a board game, a craft idea, or s simple instruction card (Call Grandpa, watch a movie, bake cookies).
 The fact that you’re doing it together is what will make the ordinary special.
 Here are some inspiring ideas to help even more.

 teaching kids about gratitude and goals at the new year